Dublin, Ireland

 Overview

 Bring your interest in Irish culture and society to Dublin this January and earn credits while immersing yourself in Ireland's vibrant, culture-filled capital.
-During this three-week program, students take the required Irish Culture, Society, and Identity courses at CIEE Dublin, which are complemented with immersive co-curricular activities designed to increase intercultural understanding.
+During this three-week program, students take a required course at CIEE Dublin relating to Ireland, which is complemented with immersive co-curricular activities designed to increase intercultural understanding.

 Outside the classroom, you'll have every opportunity to immerse yourself in Irish culture, such as by attending the TradFest Temple Bar, Ireland's premier trad and folk music festival.
 See for yourself what the charming and dynamic city of Dublin has to offer!